A non-trivial upper bound on the threshold bias of the Oriented-cycle game: The Oriented-cycle game -- monotone rules

 The following property is crucial for our orientation game.
 Recall that $\cA (D) = (V\times V)\setminus (D\cup \Dback \cup \cL)$ denotes the set of available arcs. \begin{proposition} If $D$ is an $\alpha$-structure, then for every available $e\in \cA (D)$ we have that $D+e$ is acyclic. \end{proposition} \begin{proof} Suppose there was a path $P=(f_1,\ldots,f_t)$ in $D$ and an edge $e\in D\cup \cA(D)$ such that $P+e$ forms a directed cycle.
 Let $e_{i_1}, e_{j_1}, e_{i_2}, e_{j_2},\ldots , e_{i_t}, e_{j_t}$ be given by Proposition \ref{crucialProp}.
-Then since $i_1 \leq j_t$ we have that $(f_1^+,f_t^-)=(e_{i_1}^+,e_{j_t}^-)=\alpha\big( (i_1,j_t)\big) \in D$.
+Then since $i_1 \leq j_t$ we have that $(f_1^+,f_t^-)=(e_{i_1}^+,e_{j_t}^-) \in D$.
 So, $e=(f_t^-, f_1^+) \in \Dback$ and hence not available, a contradiction. \end{proof}

 In the light of our orientation game, we pin down the following important implication. \begin{corollary} For some subset $V' \subseteq V$, suppose that in the Oriented-cycle game, OBreaker maintains that $D(V')$ is an $\alpha$-structure (of some rank $r$).
-Then there is no cycle in $D(V')$ and OMaker cannot close a cycle inside $V'$ in \H{o}'s next move. \end{corollary}
+Then there is no cycle in $D(V')$ and OMaker cannot close a cycle inside $V'$ in her next move. \end{corollary}

 In order for OBreaker to maintain an $\alpha$-structure on some subset of the vertices we need to know how to incorporate OMaker's edge into such a structure.
-The following is one of the key lemmas in OBreaker's strategy.
+The following is one of the key lemmas that we use for OBreaker's strategy.